OSGeo/gdal/gdal/doc/source/drivers/vector/lvbag.rst

 library.

 Each extract XML file is presented as a single OGR layer.
 The layers are georeferenced in their native (EPSG:28992) SRS.
+Each dataset exposes the LvID field according to the BAG 2.0 specfication.

 More information about the LV BAG 2.0 can be found at https://zakelijk.kadaster.nl/bag-2.0